PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 fix one module owner, one producer-map build, four stats keys, and two production calls.

+The companion dynamic-boundary map realigner is owned by the same module.
+It keeps `_align_boundary_signature_to_current_shape` in `core/onnx_analysis.py`, where the primitive is also used while constructing boundary metadata, and moves only the ModelIR map traversal/update policy out of the lowerer.
+All three late production positions call a thin compatibility wrapper.
+The owner skips malformed maps, non-list entries, missing tensors, missing shapes, empty signatures, and rank mismatches; unchanged aligned signatures are idempotent.
+Repeated static extents retain the core helper's deterministic first-axis assignment.
+Focused tests fix same-axis and layout-moved signatures, repeated and insufficient static extents, malformed inputs, idempotence, and wrapper equality.
+The rule changes metadata only and never visits operators.

 The terminal LiteRT.js compatibility rewrite for ExpandDims and Squeeze is owned by `passes/expand_squeeze_reshape.py`; the lowerer retains one private compatibility wrapper at the unchanged production boundary.
 The owner keeps